Jazz Set Up

 Click More/Pin to taskbar.
 The MANASYS Jazz icon is added to the taskbar: -

 Now you only have to click the icon to restart Jazz.
-However, this will not usually check for a new version, so you should download from the web site if you know that there is a new version, or if your downloaded version has expired.
+However, this will not check for a new version, so you should download from the web site if you know that there is a new version, or if your downloaded version has expired.

 z/OS Set Up